SAP-samples/teched2022-DA181/exercises/Exercise_1_Setup/README.md

 - a running SAP HANA Studio with a connection to a running SAP HANA Database
   - For users attending the TechEd 2022 Virtual Live Workshop, a connection info will be provided during the workshop
   - For users attending after the event, a local HANA Platform (express edition) is needed.
 Please follow the [installation instruction](https://developers.sap.com/group.hxe-install-vm-xsa.html) to install a VM image locally.
-Additionally, you can use the CAL image for SAP HANA 2.0 SPS06 Rev63 from http://cal.sap.com which will be available soon
+Additionally, you can use the CAL image for SAP HANA 2.0 SPS06 Rev63 from [SAP Cloud Appliance Library](https://cal.sap.com/catalog#/applianceTemplates/3e897d4f-e384-49b4-9fca-f15a888a8e3f).

 - host file modification
   - Adapt your local /etc/hosts file (For Windows: %SystemRoot%\system32\drivers\etc\hosts) to map the following hosts to the HANA Server  IP. (for users attending the TechEd 2022 Virtual Live Workshop, the IP address to the system will be provided during the event)